CSU Student Health Insurance Plan Benefits

 - Mail the bill to:

 - For pharmacy reimbursement please provide your insurance card at the time of service.
-If you purchased a prescription without providing your insurance card and would like to submit a claim for possible reimbursement please complete the Magellan Rx Reimbursement Form.
+If you purchased a prescription without providing your insurance card and would like to submit a claim for possible reimbursement please complete the Anthem Blue Cross Claim Form.